Tarang74/PyNite/README.md

 # Credit to user JWock82 for Fork
-A GUI interface for for PyNite using PyQt, incorporating all of its features.
+A GUI interface for PyNite using PyQt.

-The app is currently in development and cannot be downloaded as an executable, however feel free to test the app in its current stage.
-Any new feautures from PyNite will be added as it is updated.
+The app is currently in development and cannot be downloaded as an executable, however feel free to test the app through a terminal (app.py).
+Any new feautures from PyNite will be added as it gets updated.

-Visit master repo for more information.
+Visit the master repo for more information.

 # PyNite
 A linear elastic 3D structural engineering finite element library for Python.